kgen-llc/ChromeDevTools.Connectors/avalonia/how-to/readme.md

 ```

 And that's it !
-This can be easily ntegrated into your application behind a flag to be enabled at startup.
+This can be easily integrated into your application behind a flag to be enabled at startup.
 Even if the Avalonia Switch is having a minimal impact, we recommend you to only enable both switch and the connector when required.

 ## Step 3 : Use it